Quantalabs/DiffPriv/docs/Exponential Mechanism.rst

 Data
 ====

 This is quite simple.
-YOu should pass in something like this:
+You should pass in something like this:

 .. code-block:: python